DiarmuidM/data-analysis-for-the-social-sciences-2023/README.md

 ## Materials

 The training materials can be found in the following folders:
+* [lectures](./lectures) - lecture slides and handouts for the rapid introduction to quantitative data analysis.
 * [lessons](./lessons) - Jupyter Notebooks containing executable R code and real, open social science datasets.

 ## License